Saiba dos Podcasts novos por email

 Another expression I want to talk about is touch base.
 When I worked in sales, my boss would sometimes call me in the middle of the day and she would say, Ana, I just wanted to touch base with you and see how you’re doing.
 So for example when you call someone and say that you want to touch base with this person it means that you want to make contact, you want to talk to this person briefly, maybe to see how he or she is doing, maybe to let this person know about some change of plans, or just to make some contact.

 So what are your examples?
 What runs in your family?
-When was the last time you asked someone, or someone asked you, to stop beating around the bush?
+When was the last time you asked someone to stop beating around the bush?

 personality trait = característica de personalidade